ConnorMugaasOfficial/Tailsonic-the-Fox/ABOUT BRANCES AND VERSION TYPES.md

 ### Heads up!
 Let's talk about the branches/version types for a second.

+**DISCLAIMER!!!
+As of this update, the "build" and "build-release" source directories are stuck on the "main" branch.
+I've been trying to figure out how to fix this, but at this point TSTF's first version will get delayed so I'm just gonna leave it. :/**

 In case you /might/ be aware, I just created two new brances--developer-builds and release-builds.

 Now, you might be wondering... well, what's the difference?